Considering live kidney donation?

 How to become a Kidney donor UCLA

-Kidney.org Becming a Living Donor
+Kidney.org Becoming a Living Donor

 Kideny.org What to Expect After Kidney Donation

-Mayo Clinic - What to Expect as a Living Kidney Donor
+Mayo Clinic - What to Expect as a

-Medical College of Wisconsin - Living Donor Saves Lives - Share your Spare
+Medical College of Wisconsin - Living Donor

-Who can be a
+Who can be a Living Kidney Donor?

 "...all potential donors must be genuinely willing to donate, physically fit, in good general health; and free from diabetes, cancer, kidney disease and heart disease.